cigefi/climatologies/README.md

 # Climatologies
-This script is capable of reading recursively a bunch of netcdf files and generate 3 types of climatologies: yearly, monthly, and seasonal.
+This script is capable of reading recursively a bunch of netcdf files and generate 4 types of climatologies: yearly, monthly, seasonal, and biweekly.
 The unique requirement for the data is to be organized in the following structure:<br/>
 [EXPERIMENT NAME]<br/>
 ------ [MONITORING DATA]<br/>